Roof Online’s Glossary of Roofing Terms

 Lift: A device used for raising or lowering people, equipment, or materials.

-Lift: The thickness of a layer of sprayed polyurethane foam after a pass.
+Lift: The thickness of a layer of spray polyurethane foam after a pass.

 Lifting: The swelling or separation from the substrate of a dried layer of coating as the result of the application of a subsequent coat.